It's Never the Money

 The deal didn't die in your meeting.
 It died in the one you weren't invited to.
 Half of buyers who want your product won't fight for it internally, because the business case you handed them isn't worth the political risk to carry.

-Context first, examples before equations, and a clean through-line from canary to impact with adoption curves and Monte Carlo bands.
+Context first, examples before equations, and a clean through-line from canary to impact with adoption curves and Conservative / Likely / Stretch scenarios.

 Replace opinions with an auditable Canary, govern with a short cadence, and prove value on a steady frame so decisions move fast.